Rayuaz/heros-tavern/readme.md

 ./pocketbase serve
 ```

-2. Navigate to the project folder and start the API Gateway:
+2. Navigate to the project folder and start the API:

 ```
 npm run server